FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Bucher research.
 Another 140 words(10 lines of text) covering the years 1400 and 1600 are included under the topic Early Bucher History in all our PDF Extended History products.

 More information is included under the topic Early Bucher Notables in all our PDF Extended History products.

 Some of the Bucher family moved to Ireland, but this topic is not covered in this excerpt.
 Another 192 words(14 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Early North American records indicate many people bearing the name Bucher were among those contributors:

-Bucher Settlers in the United States in the 17th Century
+Bucher Settlers in United States in the 17th Century

-Bucher Settlers in the United States in the 18th Century
+Bucher Settlers in United States in the 18th Century

-Bucher Settlers in the United States in the 19th Century
+Bucher Settlers in United States in the 19th Century

 The Bucher Family Crest was acquired from the Houseofnames.com archives.
 The Bucher Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.